min2ha/ukwa-site/content/target/40118/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Ken Barker on Facebook (Green Party candidate for Pontypridd)

 Ken Barker is the Green Party candidate for Pontypridd at the 2016 National Assembly Election.